From charcoal soft serve to old-fashioned scoops, we recommend second servings.

 They’d do the DQ thing, blooping the soft serve out into a cone or cup, but then they’d roll it in stuff.
 Like crushed-up Oreos, or crumbled red velvet cake.
 Sometimes, they’d add a little cotton candy around the edges that looked like clown hair.
 It was weird, and we loved it.
 And we loved Instagramming it.

-Soon, La Diperie moved in across from Trinity Bellwoods park, offering equally grammable multi-colour soft serve with various highlights and cereal sprinkles that people would take into the park and pose with.
+Just south of the Annex, La Diperie offers equally 'grammable multi-colour soft serve with various highlights and cereal sprinkles that people take into the park and pose with.

-These days, lineups in front of ice cream places on hot days are commonplace.
-If your Insta’s been a little dull lately, you should stop in, but there are worlds of chilled treats beyond the dress-up cones.
-Here are some of the best.
+Lineups in front of ice cream places on hot days are commonplace, but this place is worth the wait.
+If your Insta’s been a little dull lately, you should consider La Diperie for your cool treat.

 Dessert Kitchen specializes in pan-Asian treats with a Taipei-cool bent.
-Try the kyoho grape seaweed balls with grape shaved ice, mini rice balls, grapes and vanilla mochi ice cream.
-For starters.
+Try the kyoho grape seaweed balls with grape shaved ice, mini rice balls and vanilla ice cream.

-Kulfi is a milk-based popsicle that’s been a frozen treat on the Subcontinent since the 16th century.
-You can get it in a lot of places in Little India, but try the ones at Desi Burger first.
-You can get the regular ones, or the slightly more expensive and much creamier ones that have been churned for 90 hours before being formed and frozen.
+You can get the regular ones or the slightly more expensive and much creamier ones that have been churned for 90 hours before being formed and frozen.
 Traditional flavours include cardamom, mango, pistachio and rose.

 Dutch Dreams is another single-location family business, serving kosher, Dutch-style hard ice cream since the 1980s in Wychwood Park.

-The Big Chill is soda-fountain style ice cream in the middle of Little Italy.
-They’ve got the usual flavours but maybe try the Smartie-sprinkled and mini-Oreo-topped banana split.
+The Big Chill is soda-fountain-style ice cream in the middle of Little Italy.
+They’ve got the usual flavours but try the Smartie-sprinkled and mini-Oreo-topped banana split if you’re feeling adventurous.

-Hollywood Gelato calls itself Toronto’s first gelateria.
-The truth to that claim is lost in the mists of time, but it is good, and a real hangout on a weekend summer’s evening in the heart of Leaside, on Mt.
-Pleasant just south of Eglinton.
+Located in the heart of Leaside, on Mt.
+Pleasant just south of Eglinton, Hollywood Gelato calls itself Toronto’s first gelateria.
+The truth to that claim is lost in the mists of time, but it is good.
+It’s a real hangout on weekend summer evenings.

-If you want actual diner-style ice cream confections in a diner that started out life as a modern retro spot, but has been around long enough now (it’s been around since the late 80s) to have earned its cool chrome stripes, Flo’s Diner is where you go in Toronto for floats, shakes and malts.
+If you want actual diner-style ice cream confections in a diner that started out life as a modern retro spot but has been around long enough now (since the late 80s) to have earned its cool chrome stripes, Flo’s Diner is where you go in Toronto.
+Its best treats include floats, shakes and malts.